 Cost & Lead Time

-To assess the two technologies in terms of cost and lead time, an experiment was conducted on the 3D Hubs platform.
+To assess the two technologies in terms of cost and lead time, we run a small experiment on the 3D Hubs platform.

-Quotes from 6 different 3D print services in the US for each technology were requested, for a one-off print and a small batch production (30 parts).
+We requested quotes from 3D print services in the US for each technology, for a prototype (1 part) and for a small-batch production run (10 and 100 parts).
 The model used in this test was the bracket pictured below.
 It has a volume of 23.8 cm3 and bounding box dimensions of 101.9 x 45.0 x 18.0 mm.
-You can view and download the STL file here.
+You can download the STL file here.

 Looking into the Future